-Over the years, the Echoes continued to be published without fail, and the number of pages continued to increase.
-Obviously more local Club news used to be included, especially if some player or official visited the Island, but the accent was naturally more on United games, and reproduced cuttings as stated above.
-It was later decided to revamp the Club’s official organ and it was issued in a new format, as a magazine rather than as a newspaper, with a colour front cover and more articles, a great improvement on the previous editions.
-The problem of costing was always at the forefront with advertising being hard to come by, and the Club always spent a great deal of its funds to continue to make sure that the Magazine was always produced, but successive General Meetings always stressed the importance of the fact that the Echoes must continue to be issued no matter what.
-And despite all difficulties, it always was.
+Over the years, Echoes continued to be published without fail and the number of pages continued to increase.
+Obviously, more local Club news used to be included, especially if some player or official visited the island, but the accent was naturally more on United games and reproduced cuttings as stated above.
+It was later decided to revamp the Club’s official organ and it was issued in a new format, as a magazine rather than as a newspaper, with a colour front cover and more articles: a great improvement on the previous editions.
+The problem of costing was always at the forefront with advertising being hard to come by and the Club always spent a great deal of its funds to continue to make sure that the publication was always produced.
+Successive Annual General Meetings always stressed the importance of the fact that Echoes must continue to be issued no matter what.
+And despite all difficulties, it was always delivered.

-In recent years, it was felt that there was still room for improvement.
-I recall ex-President John Buttigieg remarking that Members were not really that enthusiastic about reading reports on games that United had played 3 or 4 months previously, and that more emphasis should be put on local club matters and articles by local supporters.
-This opinion was shared by the succeeding President Franco Mizzi, who approached me to take over the editorship and try and introduce new articles about United and the local club written by local Members and opinionists which would prove more interesting than some of the reports that were appearing previously.
-Another great turning point was the taking over of the printing and layout by Charles and Simon Poulton, without whose immense contribution we would certainly not have the fantastic Magazine which appears today.
+It was felt that members were not really enthusiastic about reading reports on matches that United had played 3 or 4 months prior to the deliver of the publication and hence more emphasis was put on local club matters and articles by local supporters and opinionists, which proved more interesting than some of the reports that appeared previously.
+A great turning point was the taking over of the printing and layout by Charles and Simon Poulton, without whose immense contribution we would certainly not have the fantastic magazine of nowadays.
 The problem of advertising was also approached more professionally.
-Of course, we still keep a record of United team news and a practically day-to-day diary of all that goes on at Old Tafford, but this is restricted to one lengthy article which covers all team and club news.
-The rest is practically all opinions, comments and articles by local members which I feel are more appreciated and enjoyed by the average reader.
-All this, coupled with the fact that now, in its 35th season, the whole 42 pages of the ‘Echoes’ are in full colour, surely render this the best produced Supporters’ Club magazine in Malta.
-This is not to say that there is no more room for improvement or that we should rest on our laurels, but the feedback we get, both from Malta and from abroad, is that we are producing a great Magazine which is definitely a credit to the oldest United Supporters Club in the world.
-Many thanks to all previous Editors and all those who have helped in some way over the years to ensure that the Echoes always reaches our Fans.
+Of course, we still keep a record of United team news and details about all that goes on at Old Trafford, complemented by opinions, comments and articles by local members which are more appreciated and enjoyed by our readers.
+Like everything else, there is always room for improvement and we should not rest on our laurels, but the feedback we get, both from Malta and from abroad, is that we are producing a great magazine which is definitely a credit to the oldest United Supporters’ Club in the world.
+Thanks is due to all editors and contributors to the publication and all those who have helped in some way over the years to ensure that Echoes always reached our members.